mounib34/JD_logs/README.md

-<h3> 🛠 Requirements</h3>
+### 🛠 Requirements
 - A Discord Server
 - FXServer

-<h3>✅ Main Features</h3>
+### ✅ Main Features
 - Basic logs:
   - Chat Logs (Messages typed in chat)
   - Join Logs (When i player is connecting to the sever)
   - Leave Logs (When a player disconnects from the server)
   - Death Logs (When a player dies/get killed)
   - Shooting Logs (When a player fires a weapon)
   - Resource Logs (When a resouce get started/stopped)
 - Screenshot Logs
 - Namechange Logs
 - Logs with or without embeds.
 - Optional custom logs
   - Easy to add with the export.

-<h3>🔧 Download & Installation</h3>
+### 🔧 Download & Installation

 1. Download the files
 2. Put the JD_logs folder in the server resource directory